Carmentis/carmentis-docs-source/docs/guide-operator/your-application/what-you-need-to-implement.md

 :::danger Security

 The operator must not be exposed directly to the internet.
-You must implement a secure way to expose the operator's API.
+You must implement an endpoint in your application that will be used to expose the operator's `getApprovalData` && `getRecordData` methods in order to be consumed by the Carmentis proof pages.

 :::

 :::warning HTTPS

-The operator's server must be exposed over HTTPS and accessible to the Internet, even if it is in a local hosting environment.
+Your server endpoint must be exposed over HTTPS and accessible to the Internet, even if it is in a local hosting environment.
 If you cannot expose your server over HTTPS, you can use a reverse proxy like Nginx or Caddy to expose your server over HTTPS or use a service like [ngrok](https://ngrok.com/) to expose your server over HTTPS.

 :::